fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 #.
 Create new DB fields by using "Compare current database with specification" in Install Tool

 #.
 Adjust and update TypoScript configuration, templates and localization overwrites

+#.
+You probably want to run the upgrade wizard in EM to mark all old posts as "notification has been sent"